rhacs/Lindworm/README.md

 # Lindworm
-Yet another Snake game made in Python3 + PyQt5
+Yet another Snake game made with Python3 and PyQt5